25 October 2024

-Te Taunaki Public Service Census is a survey of public servants in Aotearoa New Zealand conducted by Te Kawa Mataaho Public Service Commission.
+The Public Service Census is a survey of public servants in New Zealand conducted by Te Kawa Mataaho Public Service Commission.

-The Te Taunaki results are now online.
-Each topic can be viewed for the Public Service overall, or for a single organisation.
+Results from the 2021 survey are online.
+Topics can be viewed for the Public Service overall, or for a single organisation.

 Working in the Public Service